Renting Guide

 AI summary

-Ending a fixed-term tenancy requires written notice with the property address and end date.
-For agreements from 11 February 2021, tenants must give at least 28 days' notice before the term expires.
+Ending a fixed-term tenancy requires written notice with your address and end date.
+For agreements signed from 11 February 2021, you must give 28 days' notice before the term expires, otherwise it becomes a periodic tenancy.

-- By assigning the lease to a new tenant.
+- Assign the lease to a new tenant

-- By applying to the Tenancy Tribunal for severe hardship.
+- Apply to the Tenancy Tribunal for severe hardship

 How to give notice to end a tenancy